thescribe17/thescribe17.github.io/pages/my-books.md

 ---
 title: My Books
+subtitle: "If you're looking for a new book to read, maybe I can tempt you."
 layout: page
 permalink: /my-books/
 ---

-# My Books

-If you're looking for a new book to read, maybe I can tempt you.

 ## Books